Maryam-Haghani/NEFFy/README.md

 | `--monomer_length=<list of values>` | Length of the monomers, used to obtain NEFF for paired MSA and individual monomer MSAs | when _multimer_MSA_=true | 0 | `--monomer_length=17 45`    |
 | `--column_neff=[true/false]` | Compute Column-wise NEFF | No | false | `--column_neff=true`    |

-#### Example
+#### Example:
-    ./neff --file=alignment.fasta --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
+    `neff` --file=alignment.fasta --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
   As output, it will print the final MSA length, depth and Neff to the console, based on the given options.

+For more details, please refer to the [neff documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).

-## MSA File Conversion
+### 2. MSA File Conversion
-The MSA file conversion allows you to convert MSA files between different supported formats. <br />
+The MSA file conversion allows you to convert MSA files between different supported formats. <br/>
-All you need is specify the input and output files with their formats, and the tool will perform the conversion accordingly.
+All you need is to use the `converter` program and specify the input and output files with their formats, and the tool will perform the conversion accordingly.

-### Usage
-To convert an MSA file, specify the input file, output file, and the desired input and output formats.
-The tool will read the input file, perform the conversion, and write the resulting MSA to the output file in the specified format.

-#### Command-line Flags:
+#### Flags:
 The code accepts the following command-line flags:
 | Flag | Description | Required | Default Value | Example	|
 |------|-------------|----------|---------------|---------|